• Skip to main content

 Archie Carr National Wildlife Refuge

 Archie Carr National Wildlife Refuge is one of the best places to see sea turtles in Florida.
-You’ll want to get a reservation for their Turtle Walk programs, as they are very popular!
+You’ll want to get a reservation for their Turtle Walk programs, which are very popular!
 The Turtle Walk programs are offered in June and July at the height of the “sea turtle season.”

 You’ll have to stay up late because the turtle walks start at 9 PM, but if you’re lucky, you’ll see nesting female loggerhead turtles!